MarceloLuisDantas/Sector-Seven/README.md

 If you use Bash or ZSH, you can run the installation script for install automatically

 ```
 $ python3 install.py
 Creating ~/.sector...
+Copying files to ~/.sector...
 Copying sector.py to ~/.sector...
+Copying build_unit.py to ~/.sector...
+Copying test_unit.py to ~/.sector...
+Copying init_unit.py to ~/.sector...

-sector.py is now installed in "~/.sector"
+Sector Seven is now installed in ~/.sector

 Adding the alias to your shell
 Which terminal do you use?
 [1] Bash
 [2] Zsh
  > 2

-Sector Seven should now be installed on your machine.
+Sector Seven v0.1 should now be installed on your machine.
 Refresh your terminal and test creating a new project
-by running: sector --init
+by running: sector --version
 ```

 ### Manual
 To install manually: Create a folder named `~/.sector`.
-Move the sector.py file into it.
+Move the `sector.py` and all `_unit.py` files into it.
 Add the alias to your shell configuration file to use Sector from anywhere.

 ## How to Use
 ### Creating a project